houen/ssm/README.md

 I was missing an extremely simple tool that required no new infrastructure or tools, while allowing to conveniently and securely share secrets in a small company or team.

+## Benefits of ssm
+- No new tools, servers or systems (assuming you already have Git and gpg.)
+- It takes about one minute to add to a new project (assuming you have gpg and a key already).
+- Secrets are securely encrypted via gpg.
+- Secrets are kept in the same Git repository as the code they relate to, making configuration drift errors less likely.
+- Secrets are versioned, so if a secret is accidentally overridden, it can be recovered.
+- Offboarding is simply a matter of [removing the offboarded developer](#removing-a-developer) and reencrypting secrets.

 ## Installation
 ### Via install script
 ##### Change to your project directory